It’s important to take steps to protect yourself when shopping online.

 - Conduct research: When using a new website for purchases, read reviews and see if other consumers have had a positive or negative experience with the site.

-- When in doubt, throw it out: Links in emails, posts and texts are often the ways cybercriminals try to steal your information or infect your devices.
+- When in doubt, throw it out: Links in emails, posts and texts are often how cybercriminals try to steal your information or infect your devices.

 - Personal information is like money: value it and protect it: When making a purchase online, be alert to the kinds of information being collected to complete the transaction.
 Make sure you think it is necessary for the vendor to request that information.
 Remember, you only need to fill out required fields at checkout.